unswsecsoc/constitution/README.md

       3.9.2 Vice President
         a) In the absence of the President, to chair all meetings (held during their term) of the club or society;
         b) To be responsible for matters relating to sponsorship and funding from outside organisations other than Arc, including but not limited to:
             i.
-Liasion with such outside organisations,
+Liaising with such outside organisations,
            ii.
 Establishing the sponsorship proposal for the year, and iii.
 Organising events run in conjunction with sponsors;
         c) To arrive at a budget with the Executive;